Ben Shaley

 “Red Goose,” one of Norbert Davis‘ very earliest stories, appeared in the February 1934 issue of Black Mask, and introduced private eye BEN SHALEY.

 Ben Shaley is tough enough, as far as private eyes go, working out of Los Angeles, a tall, skinny smart-ass not afraid to use a little muscle to get what he needs.
-He’s hired by the curator of a museum to retrieve a valuable painting, The Red Goose, painted by Guiterrez about 1523,that was stolen .
+Or the .45 automatic he carries in a shoulder rig if he has to.
+He’s hired by the curator of a museum to retrieve a valuable painting, The Red Goose, painted by Guiterrez from about 1523, that was stolen.

-It’s a solid P.I. tale, above average for its time, perhaps, and features some nice back-and-forth between Shaley and the various characters (pugs, thugs, a sweet looking dame who’s not as sweet as she loos and his secretary, who knows a blonde when she hears one), but compared to Davis’ later work, it’s relatively dry, lacking the heady blend of hard-boiled action and screwball humour that would become his trademark.
+It’s everything a 1934 Black Mask yarn should be.
+A tough eye, a slew of liars, a missing painting and enough double-crosses to keep things hopping, topped off with an all-hands-on-deck, rock ’em, sock ’em conclusion (Shaley gets the snot beaten out of him).
+It also features some nice back-and-forth between Shaley and the various characters (pugs, thugs, a sweet looking dame who’s not as sweet as she looks and his secretary, who knows a blonde when she hears one).
+Still, compared to Davis’ later work, it’s relatively dry, lacking the heady blend of hard-boiled action and screwball humour that would become his trademark.

-Still, it was a good enough story for then aspiring pulp writer Raymond Chandler, who in later years cited “Red Goose” as one of his inspirations, studying it and attempting to and tried to replicate its tone.
+Still, it was good enough for then aspiring pulp writer Raymond Chandler, who cited “Red Goose” as one of his inspirations, studying it and attempting to replicate its tone.
 Years later, he re-read it and decided it wasn’t quite as good as he’d thought, but it was still pretty damn good.

-A second Shaley story appeared a few months later, “The Price of a Dime,” that features a shoot-out on a Hollywood film set and a few revelations about Shaley (he was a racetrack driver whose “nerves went haywire”) to recommend it.
+A second Shaley story appeared in Black Mask a few months later, “The Price of a Dime,” that one featured a shoot-out on a Hollywood film set and a few revelations about Shaley (he was a racetrack driver whose “nerves went haywire”) to recommend it.
 Mystery critic Mike Grost credited it with “some pleasant comedy, especially with Shaley’s tart secretary” Sadie and concluded that, although it didn’t make much sense, “the characters, clothes and settings make this tale fun.”

-Unfortunately, as far as I know, Davis never wrote another story featuring Shaley, although many of his future private eye characters bore more than a passing resemblance to the hapless gumshoe.
-And another Guiterrez was a major supporting character in his Max Latin stories.
+Unfortunately, Davis never wrote another Shaley story for Black Mask or any other pulp, although many of his future private eye characters bore more than a passing resemblance to this early hapless gumshoe.
+Another Guiterrez was even a major supporting character in his Max Latin stories.

 And then, in 1952, three years after Davis passed away, Suspense, CBS’ live mystery anthology series, broadcast an episode entitled “The Blue Panther” based on “a story by Norbert Davis.”
-Although it also deals with a stolen painting and boasts a museum setting, it’s not a rewrite of “Red Goose,” although it may have been based on another story.
+Although it also deals with a stolen painting and boasts a museum setting, it’s more like a re-imaging of “Red Goose,” as though they smashed it apart, and reassembled the pieces.
+It also manages a predictable poke at modern art–or at least what “modern art” was in 1952.

 SHORT STORIES